Testing the emergency alert system

 Alert Ready is a Canada-wide system that B.C. uses to issue emergency alerts to cell phones, radio and TV.
 This system is only used during large-scale disasters or life-threatening emergencies.
 Alert Ready is tested across Canada following a set testing schedule.

-For more information about emergency alerts in B.C., contact the Ministry of Emergency Management and Climate Readiness (EMCR).
+For more information about BC emergency alerts, contact the Ministry of Emergency Management and Climate Readiness (EMCR).
 The Alert Ready website also provides additional information about B.C.’s alerting system.